Share your Qantas Points with your loved ones and make your rewards go further with Qantas Frequent Flyer points transfers.

 Discover how it works and how you could enjoy the flexibility of Qantas Frequent Flyer points transfers and family pooling here.

-Transferring your points to family members
+Transferring your Qantas Points to family members

 The Qantas Frequent Flyer program allows you to transfer your points to family members.
 While this function can come in handy, there are some terms and conditions you should consider before moving your points.

-Who can I transfer to?
+Who can I transfer my points to?

 You can only transfer points to eligible family members who belong to the Qantas Frequent Flyer program.
 According to Qantas’ terms and conditions, an eligible family member includes: